osama22711/Books/Head_First_Design_patterns/README.md

 3. Favor composition over inheritance
 4. Strive for loosely coupled designs between objects that interact.
 5. Classes should be open for extension, but closed for modifications (as the <span style="color: orange">design pattern guru</span> said: code should be closed to change like the lotus flower in the evening, yet open to extension like the lotus flower in the morning)
+6. Depend on abstractions.
+Do not depend on concrete classes.

 ## OO Patterns
 * <span style="color: yellow">The Strategy Pattern</span>: defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it. [ We used it in <span style="color: orange">Testing Duck behaviors</span> application in chapter 1]
 * <span style="color: yellow">The Observer Pattern</span>: defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.
 * <span style="color: yellow">The Decorator Pattern</span>: attaches additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.
+* <span style="color: yellow">The Factory Method</span>: Define an interface for creating an object, but let subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to the subclasses.

 ## Bullet points
 1. * Knowing the OO basics does not make you a good OO designer.